viv-r/kernel-svm-implementation/README.md

-### Kernel SVM Implementation
+## Kernel SVM Implementation

-This repositiory contains an implementation of an kernel SVM classifier.
+This repositiory contains an implementation of a kernel SVM classifier.

 ### Requirements: